IslandViewPTA/islandview-pta-site/site/content/event/island-view-dream-team-gingerbread-competition.md

 image: "/uploads/Screen Shot 2017-11-27 at 12.34.46 PM.png"

 ---
-Help us cheer on the Island View "**Dream Team**" teachers at the annual Anacortes Schools Foundation "Celebrate the Season" fundraiser.
+Help us cheer on the Island View "**Dream Team**" teachers at the annual Anacortes Schools Foundation "**Celebrate the Season**" fundraiser.

 Island View teachers Chad Sage, Emily Mansfield, Monica Frost, Sarah Slagle, Pat Tonnemaker, and Angie Hawkins will compete against other teams to create the best gingerbread house.